 How is an application made?

-Application forms are available from the Town Council office or by clicking the link.
+Applications are considered twice a year and application forms are available from the Town Council office or by clicking the link.

 Read these Notes and the application form carefully to ensure that all the information is provided.